Provide a protocol and informed consent document for each planned study.

 The main components of a clinical protocol are described in Guidance for Industry – E6 Good Clinical Practice: Consolidated Guidance .
 Some of the information listed in this guidance document may be contained in other protocol referenced documents, such as the IB.

-Informed consent documents (ICD) do not need to be included in the IND submission.
+Informed consent documents (ICD) do not need to be included in the IND submission, but it is recommended that they be included.
 If a sponsor does not submit an ICD as part of its IND submission, the review division may request and review the ICD at any time.
-The request will reference 21 CFR 312.23(a)(11), which states that if requested by the FDA, the sponsor must submit "any other relevant information needed for review of the application."
+The request will reference 21 CFR 312.23(a)(11) , which states that if requested by the FDA, the sponsor must submit "any other relevant information needed for review of the application."

 Include a statement here that informed consent will be obtained by all study participants in accordance with 21 CFR Part 50 Protection of Human Subjects.

 If the investigation involves an exception from informed consent requirements, this should be stated in this section and the reasoning explained.

 Informed consent documents are institution-specific but all forms will address the same required topics.
 Some guidelines are listed below to assist in drafting an informed consent document:

 Informed Consent Checklist

 - A statement that the study involves research

 - An explanation of the purposes of the research

 - The expected duration of the subject's participation